Francisco658/AP/Source Code/README.md

-# Every File that contributes to train the LLM Model
+# Every File that contributes to the development of the LLM Model